ganlab/GALA/README.md

   -v, --version         show program's version number and exit
 ```
 ### **ccm:**
-Contig Clustering Module used to identify the `linkage groups` and the contigs overlap information in multiple  preliminary assemblies.
+Contig Clustering Module used to identify the `scaffolding groups` and the contigs overlap information in multiple  preliminary assemblies.

 ccm could have extended applications in generating consensus assembly from multiple sequences.
-Besides, it is useful in reference guide scaffolding to determine Chromosomes `linkage groups`
+Besides, it is useful in reference guide scaffolding to determine Chromosomes `scaffolding groups`
   ```
   usage: ccm -h  [options] <path/to/mapping_files> <number of drafts>